 Soak the fresh morels in cold, salted water for 15 - 20 minutes.
 Drain and rinse the morels gently, but thoroughly under cool running water to remove any grit or forest debris.

 Bring a large pot of salted water to a boil.
 Blanch the fiddleheads in the boiling water for about two minutes, just long enough to allow the water to come back to a gentle boil.
 Drain the fiddleheads and “shock” them by plunging them into a large bowl of very cold water.
 This will halt the cooking process and prevent the fiddleheads from overcooking.

 Peel the onion and slice it lengthwise into thin strips, 1/4-inch or less in width.
 Set aside.

-Add the reconstituted morels to the pan.
+Add the morels to the pan.
 There should still be enough oil coating the pan to brown them.
-Cook them for about 2 minutes, stirring frequently.
-Add 1 cup of water and simmer the morels until the water is completely evaporated, about 5 minutes.
+Cook them for about 5 minutes, stirring frequently.
 Remove them from the pan and set aside.

 Wipe the pan clean and return it to medium-high heat.
 Add the butter.
 When it has completely melted and begins to brown and foam, add the blanched fiddleheads.
 Cook them in the butter, tossing them frequently, until they begin to brown slightly, about 2 minutes.
 Add the cooked morels and onions, then season with salt and pepper.
 Toss again and cook just until all ingredients are hot, about 1 minute.